ElnurKasimov/spring_boot_simple_project/README.md

 Software requirements:
 - Windows 10 or later,
-- PostgreSQL 11 or later.
+- PostgreSQL 11 or later,
+- Java 17 or later.
 To deploy the project you will need to do the following steps:
 1. Clone the project from this repository to your computer.
 2. Create a PostgreSQL database (remember its name - it will necessary  later).
 The project will create the database structure automatically using ThymeLeaf migrations.
 3. In the application.properties file make the following changes:
     - server.port=(your port)
   Where (your port) can be 8080, 5000 or another.
 But be sure that You'll enter into project from Your browser just from this port.

     - spring.datasource.url=jdbc:postgresql://localhost:(your port)/(your database)
   Where:
        (your port) - the port from which You connect with Your PostgreSQL database (created in the step#2), as usual 5432;
        (your database) - name of Your database created in the step#2.

     - spring.datasource.username=(usernmame)
   Where (usernmame) is the username which You use to get access into PostgreSQL, as usual postgres.

     - spring.datasource.password=<password>
   Where (password) the password which You use to get access into PostgreSQL

     - spring.jpa.hibernate.ddl-auto=validate
 This line don't change.